sachin3767/Exent-Bootmapper/README.md

 # Exent-Bootmapper
-1. Download Bootmapper client from https://www.dropbox.com/s/3bn9flirkb49ahz/BootMapperClient.zip?dl=0 and both hex files from this rep
+1. Download Bootmapper client from (windows)https://www.dropbox.com/s/3bn9flirkb49ahz/BootMapperClient.zip?dl=0 or (macOS)https://www.dropbox.com/s/wselndg19ofby85/BootMapperClient.mac.zip?dl=0 and the hex files from this rep
 2. Open bootmapper client
 3. Short the BACKSPACE (or left split BACKSPACE) on your PCB with a pair of tweezers/paperclip while plugging into a DIRECT usb port
 4. Go to Options, click Firm Up and select the ps2avrGB_NKRO.hex file.
 Wait for it to finish.